 This book is less of a novel and more of a historic re-telling.
 I grew up being read the Little House Series and there’s nothing more gratifying than seeing the characters of your childhood grow up and fall in love.
 Laura at fifteen years old, takes her first teaching job twelve miles from home to help pay for Mary’s tuition at the College for the Blind.
 Homesick and facing the challenges of unruly students and a cold, dysfunctional boarding host, weekends home are her only solace.
 One snowy day she hears sleigh bells at the end of a dreary week of teaching—it’s Almonzo Wilder in his cutter with his horses Prince and Lady.
 He begins driving her home to her family every weekend in bitter winter conditions, and so their courtship begins.
 (Strong-minded Laura refuses to say “obey” in her vows—she won’t make a promise she can’t keep.)

 I read this book so many times as a girl, but I re-read the entire series a few years ago.
-What was much more obvious to me as an adult were the Ingalls’ racist views of Native Americans and Black people.
-It is a sad and disturbing part of our history; a contextual factor to consider any time we read older books.
-I often wonder if the education and awareness we have today might have changed the hearts and actions of the Ingalls family.
+What was much more obvious to me as an adult were the Ingalls’ racist views, so please be aware of that going in.
+It is a sad and disturbing part of our history; a contextual factor to consider any time we read older books, but important to acknowledge.

 The story of Anne and Gilbert is one of my favorite in the world (it’s the third in a series of eight).
 The greatest romances can be read over and over and still leave you in agonizing suspense–Anne does this to me every time.
 I’m so mad at her and yet how can I not love her?
 As the story opens our favorite redhead does the headstrong thing we might expect: she postpones expectations of marriage and goes off to Redmond College to get her education.
 Here she meets friends and moves into a charming cottage.
 Immediately, we are all homesick for with wistful days of Avonlea and her little room with the yellow chair at Green Gables.
 Part of L.M.
 Montgomery’s style is to add in all kinds of whimsical characters from the community, and we definitely see that here.